-During interviews with 12 staff and 10 residents, there was an awareness of the agency zero tolerance policy and efforts to prevent, respond, report, and investigate sexual abuse and harassment.
+During interviews with six staff and five residents, there was an awareness of the agency zero tolerance policy and efforts to prevent, respond, report, and investigate sexual abuse and harassment.

-During the on-site visit, I observed that PREA information for residents in posted in two locations (male and female lounges) in the facility.
-Based upon my review of 15 resident files and interviews with 10 residents, I confirmed that residents receive PREA information at intake.
-Based upon interviews with 13 staff and file reviews, I confirmed that staff receive PREA training upon hire and update training on a regular basis.
+During the on-site visit, I observed the Notice of Audit and PREA information for residents in posted in in the facility.
+Based upon my review of five current resident files interviews with those five residents, I confirmed that residents receive PREA information at intake.
+Based upon interviews with six staff and file reviews, I confirmed that staff receive PREA training upon hire and update training on a regular basis.
 All staff stated that PREA issues are frequently discussed at staff meeting and in discussions with supervisors.

 Laurie Lessard has been the agency PREA Coordinator since April 2016.
 Prior to that time, she was very involved in the implementation of PREA standards at all LSS facilities.
 Lessard is the Director of LSS Addictions/Restorative Justice Services.
 During the five previous audits that I have completed of LSS facilities, I have had extensive contacts with Lessard and she has demonstrated extensive knowledge of PREA standards.
 Since she oversees all of the LSS halfway houses, she is able to implement changes to comply with standards.
-During the corrective action period for the previous audits, Lessard was able to facilitate changes at the facilities.
+During the corrective action period for the previous audits, Lessard was able to quickly make changes at all the facilities.